 The Admissions Office works closely with each family (and school districts) because we understand that while there is no best school for every child, there might be a best school for your child.
 We'll help you get to know Pinnacle by explaining our philosophy and our strategies for success, as well as how we partner with you during your child's education.

 Our admissions process includes a thorough review of each student's learning profile.
 This helps us to ensure we enroll students who will thrive in our program.
-For the current 2017-18 school year admissions decisions are made on a rolling basis.
-For the 2018-19 school year, priority will be given to applications submitted by April 2, 2018.
+For the 2018-19 school year, admissions decisions are made on a rolling basis.

 To learn more about the school and admissions, we begin with a phone conversation and review of each student's educational profile before scheduling a tour.
 Please email or call (203) 409-0068 x 226.
 We look forward to learning more about your child, and to working with you.